Mattia46/firstMonth/introduction.md

 ## Communication

 You should have received an invite to join our [student Slack](http://makersstudents.slack.com) - please make sure you're signed up to it.
-We will use this for day-to-day communication.
+Use it to communicate with us, it's so much better than email!
+We'll be sending resources, reminders and announcements throughout the next 4 weeks on your cohort slack channel so we recommend that you download the desktop app - https://slack.com/downloads/ - and keep it open so that it's easily available.

 Important reading:
 - [MA Slack Guide](https://slack-files.com/T028WMLPG-F0SHD0B4N-90b8dccc2f)